 - The Pro 5000 comes with 1 x CrossAction and 1 x FlossAction brush head included whereas the Pro 7000 comes with 1 x CrossAction, 1 x ProWhite and 1 x Sensitive brush head in the box (Other versions/configurations of Pro 7000 exist).

 - The Pro 7000 comes with a Smart Wireless Guide.

 - The Pro 5000 comes supplied with a travel case whereas the Pro 7000 has a premium travel case.

-- The Pro 5000 is all White in colour with 7000 available in all White or Black/Silver colour combination.
+- The Pro 5000 is all White in color with 7000 available in all White or Black/Silver color combination.

 - The Pro 5000 is generally the cheaper of the two.

 These differences are explained at length later in this article.
 However, you might wish to learn more about each brush being compared.
 To do so, check out our hands-on reviews:

 Please note.
 Every effort is made to ensure the key differences listed are correct, but these differences are subject to change without notice.
 Products and the box contents can be changed without notice and different variants can exist.

 Detailed comparison: what’s the difference between the Oral-B Pro 5000 and Pro 7000?